+Your hosting service does not want to deal with a bunch of pissed-off customers if they can avoid it.
+If something goes wrong, they’re moving right into high gear to find a solution.
 Of course, this also means that if something goes wrong with another site, it does have the potential to wreck yours too.
 This is just one of the downsides of shared hosting.

 There’s also the fact that shared resources can slow you down.
 Your website may run sluggish because some other site is getting swamped.
 On top of that, you have very little control over the grand scheme of things.